pattonsgirl/CEG2350/Labs/Lab03/README.md

 Use `ssh` to connect to your AWS Ubuntu instance.

-**PAUSE AND READ THIS**  Starting with this lab, you will clone your GitHub repository for your coursework to your AWS instance *in addition* to having in cloned to your personal system.
+**PAUSE AND READ THIS**  Starting with this lab, you will clone your GitHub repository for your coursework to your AWS instance *in addition* to having it cloned to your personal system.
 I would pick from one of two methods since you will now be able to access your repository from two different systems.

 **Method 1**: Only work in the cloned folder on your AWS instance and use git commands to add your changes to commits, make commits, and push changes.
 If you open the folder on your system (not the instance), you'll need to pull to synchronize.